nxbt/dungeon-game/README.md

 * add logical pathfinding around entities and logical group movement
 * swap x and y
 * make doors open away from the player
-* make locked doors have a different texture
 * make particles poolable?

 ##TODO low priority (within a month or two?):